 - How much are tickets?
 Tickets are $12.
 Members of the Museum and kids 17 and under receive free admission to the exhibition but are still encouraged to reserve tickets ahead of time.

 - Does my ticket include access to the entire Museum or just to POP Power?
-Yes, tickets include admission to the entire Museum, including OKCMOA’s permanent collection exhibition From the Golden Age to the Moving Image: The Changing Face of the Permanent Collection and Dale Chihuly: Magic & Light.
+Yes, tickets include admission to the entire Museum, including OKCMOA’s permanent collection exhibition From the Golden Age to the Moving Image: The Changing Face of the Permanent Collection, Dale Chihuly: Magic & Light, and others.

 Health & Safety